PeterMader/server-client-communication/README.md

 ##### Instance methods
 `$scc->getArgument($name)`
-Returns the value of the event argument with the name, or NULL, if it doesn't exist.
+Returns the value of the event argument with the name, or null, if it doesn't exist.
 * `$name` string The name of the argument.